 - Eligibility for the CAT exam also includes those candidates who are in the final year of their Bachelor’s degree, appearing for their final exams or awaiting the results for the same.

-If a candidate is able to meet these CAT exam requirements, they qualify to appear for the exam.
+If a candidate can meet these CAT exam requirements, they qualify to appear for the exam.

 CAT Exam Pattern

-The CAT exam paper pattern has been subject to change multiple times.
+The CAT Syllabus and exam paper pattern have been subject to change multiple times.
 On account of the covid-19 crisis, in 2020 the CAT exam time duration was cut down to 120 mins, from its usual 180 mins, and there were 76 questions instead of 100.

 The CAT question paper is divided into three main segments: Quantitative Ability, Verbal Ability & Reading Comprehension, and Data Interpretation & Logical Reasoning.